mehulagg/gitlab_test/doc/user/markdown.md

 places where Markdown formatting is supported.
 It must be at the very top of the document, and must be between delimiters, as explained below.

-The following delimeters are supported:
+The following delimiters are supported:

 - YAML (`---`):